cschladetsch/CoinSpot-GoogleSheets/Readme.md

 This is using an alt account setup, but shows the basics of what you can expect.

-Note that when you use the 'up' command, if you have the Spreadsheet open in a browser window, it will instantly update as well.
+Note that when you use the 'u' command, if you have the Spreadsheet open in a browser window, it will instantly update as well.

 You can use this framework to connect your inputs from CoinSpot to your outputs/analysis in Google Sheets.